bastienR17/portfolio/reademe.md

 1) to download go to https://github.com/bastienR17/portfolio

-2) cliquer sur "code" le bouton vert puis download zip
+2) click on "code" the green button then download zip

-3) click on "code" the green button then download zip
+3) dezip the file and open the index.html file

  or